ZanderBrown/Tiborcim/README.md

 ### Usage
 `tibc.py [-h] [-p] [source] [target]`

-where -h print's help, -p for flashing a file that is already python, source being the filename and source being the location of your microbit (only needed if it's not found)
+where -h prints help, -p for flashing a file that is already python, source being the file name and source being the location of your Micro:Bit (only needed if it's not found)

 ## Tiborcim.py
 A simple editor